• Skip to primary navigation

 • salt and pepper

-Of course, you can always add celery or diced pimentos or substitute green onions for the red for extra yumminess, if you like.
+Of course, you can always add celery or diced pimentos or substitute green onions for the red or dill pickles for the sweet relish, if you like.

 How to Make Deviled Egg Potato Salad

 Boil the Eggs.
 Hard boil the eggs, this means cooking them in boiling water for 10-12 minutes.
-Remove them from the water and let them sit in an ice bath until cool.
+Remove them from the water and let them sit in an ice water bath (ice + cold water) until cool.
 The ice bath makes it easy to peel the eggs cleanly.
 Then just peel & rough chop the eggs and set aside.

 Boil the Potatoes.
 While the eggs are boiling and cooling in their ice bath, it’s time to get started on the potatoes.
-Peeled and quartered, the potatoes should enjoy a nice boiling bath with 1-2 teaspoon of salt until they are fork tender.
+Peeled, quartered, and in a large pot, the potatoes should boil in generously salted water (about 2-3 tablespoons) over high heat until they are fork tender.

-After the potatoes have drained, but are still warm, add butter, pepper, onion and mix with a fork.
+After the potatoes have drained, but are still warm, add them back to hot pot you boiled them in.
+Then add butter, pepper, onion and mix with a fork.
 The potatoes will begin to break down as you stir (and continue to do so the more you mix in the next steps), but the potatoes will not be smooth.

-My mom uses a hand mixer for this step.
+FAMILY TIP: My mom uses a hand mixer for this step.
 Her potato salad is always light and fluffy, almost like a whipped potato salad.
-So depending on your desired texture, use a fork or mixer for this step.
+So depending on your desired texture, use a fork (chunkier) or mixer (whipped) for this step.

 Pro tip to make the best deviled egg potato salad.